 As banks slowly approach the age of digitalization they already seem to be facing tough challenges that are related to their own systems’ security.
-Banks have been victims to many cyber crimes but so far the crimes had been related to hacking into customers’ accounts.
+Banks have been victims of many cyber crimes but so far the crimes had been related to hacking into customers’ accounts.
 The shift from hacking customers’ accounts to hacking banks’ systems seems to be one of the latest and perhaps the biggest and quietest cyber crimes.
-In the past, bank robberies might not have been so planned and professional but with changes in technology, even cyber crimes seem to keep up.
+In the past, bank robberies might not have been so planned and professional but with changes in technology, even cybercrimes seem to keep up.
 Hacking has been a growing threat to the virtual world forcing banks to do a reality check on their safe and secured customer database.
-On February 16, 2015 Kaspersky Lab (Moscow based security firm) released that international hackers had stolen as much as $1 billion from 100 banks across 30 countries in about two years dating back to 2013.
-According to Kaspersky, the thieves were Russian, Ukrainian, Chinese and European and their potential targets have so far been financial institutions in Russia, US, Germany, China and Ukraine.
+On February 16, 2015, Kaspersky Lab (Moscow-based security firm) released that international hackers had stolen as much as $1 billion from 100 banks across 30 countries in about two years dating back to 2013.
+According to Kaspersky, the thieves were Russian, Ukrainian, Chinese, and European and their potential targets have so far been financial institutions in Russia, the US, Germany, China, and Ukraine.

 Chris Doggett, Kaspersky Lab Manager for North America, told NYT: “This is probably the most sophisticated attack the world has seen to date in terms of tactics and methods that cybercriminals have used to keep secret”.

 What is Carbanak?